Thursday, February 16, 2012

 Here's Ventfort in 1998, minus the Vietnamese jungle that had formerly engulfed it.
 What's wrong with this picture, aside from a monstrous house in severe distress?
 If you compare the gable in the foreground with the one on the left, you'll see that its original Flemish silhouette has been ham-handedly altered.
 Probably the bricks were falling off, prompting the kind of cheapjack repair that afflicts many an aristocratic old house.

-The stone itself, supplied by Portland Brownstone Quarries of Portand, CT, reportedly came from a demolished Connecticut prison.
+The stone itself, supplied by Portland Brownstone Quarries of Portand, CT, came from a demolished Connecticut prison.
 Jeff's work is done and ready for mounting.

 Champlain Masonry of Pittsfield, Mass. did the installation.